Radoje Ljutovac: First World War

-Downing of the aircraft
+Downing an aircraft

 On 30 September 1915, before noon, the alarm was sounded and his regiment went into battle stations, three planes approached Kragujevac and dropped their payload of 45 bombs, 16 of which fell on the Military Technical Institute, 9 on the train station, and the rest throughout the town.
 Serbian soldiers on the ground unsuccessfully tried to down the airplanes with rifle fire and machine gun fire.

-On the orders of his commanding officer, Ljutovac was waiting with his cannon and he saw the three Austro-Hungarian aircraft with his binoculars.
+On the orders of his commanding officer, Ljutovac was waiting with his cannon.
+He saw the three Austro-Hungarian aircraft with his binoculars.
 The cannon was not a dedicated anti-aircraft weapon, but a Turkish field cannon captured in 1912 mounted on an anti-aircraft platform.
 He took aim and fired a shell.
 The first plane of the group was hit.
 The aircraft shuddered and started kicking up smoke, and then it crashed to the ground on Prince Peter Street, right next to the house of Obren Janković.

 After the war, he said this of his experience: "I believed in my hand and artillery experience.
 The plane appeared in my sights.
 There's a happy moment.
 Now, I need to be calm, steady.
 A moment later my arm pulls the trigger.
 Smoke came out of the barrel.
 The plane immediately staggered with smoke erupting from its hull.
 Then it headed for the ground."

 After congratulating him on the venture, the commander gave him a horse, which he rode into town to find the burning aircraft.
 Together with the plane were the burned bodies of the enemy pilots.
 Ljutovac stood at attention and saluted.
 The pilots of the downed aircraft were Captain Von Scheffe and his rear/forward gunner Oton Kris.
 Ljutovac was then decorated with the Order of Karađorđe Star with Swords and was promoted to the rank of corporal.
 Later on the Salonika front Ljutovac was promoted to the rank of sergeant.

 In the fall of 1918, he participated in the breakthrough of the Salonika front.